phantasm66/mtarep/README.md

 ***graph_domains:*** (optional)

-   The domains that you want mtarep to render sent, bounced, feedback-loop and expired message counts for.
+   The domains that you want mtarep to render sent, bounced, feedback-loop and expired bat graph totals for.

 ***rbls:***